 Courses outside the Loyola Liberal Studies Program

 All students must complete at least ten courses or thirty credits within Loyola’s liberal studies program.
-Usually no more than six credit hours in total from courses outside the Program or outside the University will count toward the Loyola M.A.L.S. degree.
-However, nine credit hours from the M.A.L.S.
-Program at Notre Dame of Maryland University may be counted toward the Loyola degree.
+No more than six credit hours in total from courses outside the Program or outside the University will count toward the Loyola M.A.L.S. degree.

 The option of taking courses outside the Liberal Studies Program may be exercised in any one, or any combination, of the following ways: